Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Samples of vapor products must take place within licensed retail premises that is restricted to those over the age of 18 years, contain no nicotine (unless “customer explicitly consents”), and use a disposable mouthpiece.

-Free vapor product distribution prohibited unless part of in-person transaction/sale of vapor product.
+Free vapor product distribution prohibited without contemporaneous purchase of vapor product.

 Is a retail license or permit required to sell e-cigarettes?